wonday/react-native-pdf/README.md

 ### ChangeLog

+v5.1.1
+1. call onScaleChanged when tapped in iOS
+2. fix overflow when zoom
+3. add packagingOptions for Detox e2e tests build and androidTest target
+4. add activityIndicatorProps to index.d.ts

 v5.1.0
 1. remove encodeURI(), **Degrade Notice: If you use Chinese/Japanese/Korean path, please encodeURI() yourself**
 2. fix enableAnnotationRendering in iOS